How Much for Freedom?: Live

 "Life" was played first time in 2004, and even though band went on a hiatus in 2007, it was still played often after reunion until 2014, when Dušan Petrović left the band.

-"So Much Trouble in the World" was played first time during the promotional tour of "How Much For Freedom", and similarly to "Life", it remained on the setlists until 2014.
+"So Much Trouble in the World" was played first time during the promotional tour of "How Much For Freedom", and similarly to "Life", it remained on the set lists until 2014.

 "Terrorvision" was played first time in 2005, but wasn't played after the promotional tour in 2006.

 "Eyes Are the Lights" was played first time in 2004, although it had slightly different lyrics.
 It was never played after band's hiatus in 2007.

 "See You There" was played first time during the promotional tour of "How Much For Freedom" and was played even after band's hiatus in 2011, until Aleksandar Petrović left the band for 7 years.
 It has never been played since.

 "Injustice", "Soul Reaches to the Sun" and "In War With the System" were played first time during the promotional tour of "How Much For Freedom" and were never played after band went on a hiatus in 2007.

+"Power of Mind" has never been played in its entirety, but, interestingly, lyrics of this song were used as an outro to song "Moses" during the 2004 European tour with Soulfly.